El Dorado Hills in El Dorado County, California — The American West (Pacific Coastal)

 Registered Historical Landmarks No. 569, 570, 571, and 572

-Plaque placed by California State Park Commission in cooperation with Marguerite Parlor No. 12, Native Daughters of the Golden West.
-June 9, 1957.
+Plaque placed by California State Park Commission in cooperation with Marguerite Parlor No. 12, Native Daughters of the Golden West, June 9, 1957.

-Erected 1957 by California State Park Commission and Native Daughters of the Golden West.
+Erected 1957 by California State Park Commission; and Native Daughters of the Golden West.
 (Marker Number 569.)

 Location.
 38° 42.055′ N, 121° 6.569′ W. Marker is in El Dorado Hills, California, in El Dorado County.
-Marker is at the intersection of Green Valley Road and Shadowfax Lane, on the left when traveling east on Green Valley Road.
+It is at the intersection of Green Valley Road and Shadowfax Lane, on the left when traveling east on Green Valley Road.
 Touch for map.
 Marker is in this post office area: El Dorado Hills CA 95762, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Mormon Island Relocation Cemetery (approx. 0.2 miles away); Prairie City Cemetery (approx. 0.2 miles away); a different marker also named Mormon Island (approx. one mile away); Folsom Dam Improvements (approx. 1.1 miles away); Sterlingshire (approx. 1.9 miles away); Johnny Cash Trail (approx. 1.9 miles away); Railroad Gate (approx. 2.8 miles away); Prison Doodlebug (approx. 2.8 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Mormon Island Relocation Cemetery (approx. 0.2 miles away); Prairie City Cemetery (approx. 0.2 miles away); a different marker also named Mormon Island (approx. one mile away); Folsom Dam Improvements (approx. 1.1 miles away); Sterlingshire (approx. 1.9 miles away); Johnny Cash Trail (approx. 1.9 miles away); Railroad Gate (approx. 2.8 miles away); Prison Doodlebug (approx. 2.8 miles away).
 Touch for a list and map of all markers in El Dorado Hills.

 More about this marker.
 This marker is missing.
 When the California Office of Historic Preservation published the 1996 edition of its book, California Historical Landmarks, the marker was already missing.